oVirt/ovirt-site/source/uncategorized/trusted-compute-pools-deployment.html.md

 Client system must have TPM 1.2 compliant device with driver installed, and TPM/TXT enabled in BIOS to perform the operation.
 Below is a example for HP8300 system:

 *   Power on, ESC key -> Startup Menu -> Computer Setup(F10)
-      * Security->Setup Password, set setup password as linux123 then F10 save it.
+*   Security->Setup Password, set setup password as xxxxxx then F10 save it.
 *   Security->System Security, enable vtx/vtd/Embeded Security Device/Trusted Execution Technology, F10 save it.
 *   File->Save Changes and Exit.

 #### Install basic Packages in Fedora18 (for all-in-one approach)